Birding Sites

 Other areas nearby that are good are Concan and Uvalde.

-There is a local bird guide by June Osborne that can
+There is a local bird guide book by the late June Osborne that can

 be helpful for those areas.
-Neal's Lodges' store sells it.
+Maybe Neal's Lodges' store

 The hottest tip I can give birders who are coming out